- How do I find a book in the Library?

-How do I search for a book?
+- How do I search for articles?

-You can search for books using Novanet
+You can search for books using Novanet.

 Novanet pulls together resources from multiple sources and displays them in a single list of relevance-ranked results.